-The Litterfall Mercury Monitoring Network offers a means by which an NADP site sponsor can obtain measurements that provide an estimate of an important source of mercury dry deposition to a forested landscape.
-A site sponsor can subscribe to the Litterfall Mercury Monitoring Network for a fee and receives:
+The Litterfall Mercury Monitoring Initiative offers a means by which an NADP site sponsor can obtain measurements that provide an estimate of an important source of mercury dry deposition to a forested landscape.
+A site sponsor can subscribe to the Litterfall Mercury Monitoring Initiative for a fee and receives:

 - supplies for collecting annual samples of litterfall from a forested study plot near their site,

 - data on mercury concentrations and litterfall mercury deposition.

 The litterfall mercury monitoring data will be hosted on a public website.
 In combination with data from the MDN and AMNet networks, the litterfall data can be used to examine ranges of mercury dry deposition, to estimate combined wet and dry mercury deposition, and to evaluate mercury models.

 The importance of litterfall mercury data for quantifying atmospheric mercury deposition to forests was demonstrated with studies at NADP sites in the eastern USA from 2007-2009 and 2007 to 2014.
 Maps on this web page show the NADP study sites and mean annual atmospheric mercury deposition from litterfall and precipitation at the sites.
 Litterfall mercury deposition was compared with estimated mercury dry deposition based on NADP data in another study

 There are two requirements for an NADP site to participate in the litterfall mercury monitoring initiative as part of the transition program:

 - forest near the NADP site that is suitable for establishing a representative study plot for collecting annual litterfall samples; and